What You Can and Cannot Do As Tenants

 If the tenant is also your landlord i.e the master tenant, you will need to check your tenancy agreement with them.
 This is to ensure and reconfirm that your case is clear and that you have sufficient evidence to proceed.

 On the contrary, if there is insufficient proof, it will be difficult for you to go on with the case.
 Always make sure that your facts are right and that you have a solid case before bringing a lawyer into the picture.

 No, unless the agreement to rent is between the tenant and subtenant.
 For example, the subtenant is renting through the landlord and the agreement is between the two.
 The tenant cannot be evicted by the subtenant or vice-versa.

-It depends on who the subtenant had a signed agreement with.
-If the tenant cannot handle the living situation with subtenant, the tenant will need to bring it up with the landlord.
+It depends on who the subtenant had a signed agreement.
+If the tenant cannot handle the living situation with the subtenant, the tenant will need to bring it up with the landlord.
 Evicting them without the landlord’s knowledge will create friction.

 Be respectful and let your landlord know the reasons you are requesting the subtenant’s leave.
-If your reasons are sound, your landlord will deal with the subtenant accordingly.
+Your landlord will deal with the subtenant if your reasons are sound.